Codex Vaticanus: Editions of text of the codex

-In 1809 Napoleon brought the manuscript as a victory trophy to Paris, but in 1815 it was returned to the Vatican Library.
+In 1799, as a result of the Treaty of Tolentino, the manuscript was sent to Paris as a victory trophy for Napoleon, but in 1815 it was returned to the Vatican Library.
 During that time, German scholar Johann Leonhard Hug (1765–1846) saw it in Paris.
 Together with other worthy treasures of the Vatican, Hug examined it, but he did not perceive the need of a new and full collation.

 Cardinal Angelo Mai prepared the first typographical facsimile edition between 1828 and 1838, which did not appear until 1857, three years after his death, and which was considered unsatisfactory.
 It was issued in 5 volumes (1–4 volumes for the Old Testament, 5 volume for the New Testament).
-All lacunae of the Codex were supplemented.
+All lacunae of the codex were supplemented.
 Lacunae in the Acts and Pauline epistles were supplemented from the codex Vaticanus 1761, the whole text of Revelation from Vaticanus 2066, and the text of Mark 16:8–20 from Vaticanus Palatinus 220.
 Verses not included by codex as Matthew 12:47; Mark 15:28; Luke 22:43–44; 23:17.34; John 5:3.4; 7:53–8:11; 1 Peter 5:3; 1 John 5:7 were supplemented from popular Greek printed editions.
 The number of errors was extraordinarily high, and also no attention was paid to distinguish readings of the first hand versus correctors.
 There was no detailed examination of the manuscript's characteristics.
 As a consequence, this edition was deemed inadequate for critical purposes.
 An improved edition was published in 1859, which became the source of Bultmann's 1860 NT.